MattyOL/Future_Forest-Project-1/README.md

      * Bugs left to fix
        I would like to come back and figure out what is causing the issues with the performance and others that are color orange and to fix these to   make the results better.

+     * There seemed to be a bug with the Logo Icon (Tree) it didnt seem to be loading on some mobile devices , issue unsolved as i had ran out of time and could not find the cause i would like to come back and fix this.